AlfioEmanueleFresta/practical-xss/worksheet.rst

 (i.e. ``this is a search query`` -> ``This Is A Search Query``).

 **Change the** ``prepareSearchTerm`` **function to fix the vulnerability.**
-**Then test that the string you prepared in the previous excercise** **is now innocuous and can't be used to display an image.**
+**Then test that the string you prepared in the previous exercise** **is now innocuous and can't be used to display an image.**

 Hint: